prasadbe/jobseek/readme.md

 * To remove item from cart, please update the quantity  of the cart product is zero

-* According to rule .
-User will get 1 qty if User added 4 qty in cart ...
+* According to rule  User will get 1 qty free if User purchased 4 qty in cart ...

+  IN that scenario we offering below format

- User tried to purchase 8 qty means am offering 2 qty extra with same 8 qty price
+ `User tried to purchase 8 qty means am offering 2 qty extra with same 8 qty price`

  DB Migrations